Deutsch: Milderung / Español: Suavización / Português: Amaciamento / Français: Adoucissement / Italiano: Ammorbidimento

 General Description

 Mellowing is an essential aspect of food and beverage preparation that enhances the overall sensory experience.
-In beverages like whiskey or wine, mellowing occurs during aging, where the drink interacts with its storage vessel, such as oak barrels, to develop smoother, more complex flavours.
+In beverages like Whiskey or wine, mellowing occurs during aging, where the drink interacts with its storage vessel, such as oak barrels, to develop smoother, more complex flavours.
 In cooking, mellowing can involve allowing ingredients like onions or garlic to cook slowly, reducing their pungency and bringing out their natural sweetness.

 The concept of mellowing also applies to foods that are marinated or pickled, as the acids and spices used in these processes soften the texture and balance the flavours.
 In baking, letting dough rest allows gluten to relax, resulting in a better texture in the final product.